-Our board of directors will adopt a written policy with respect to related person transactions, which will become effective at the time of this offering.
-This policy will govern the review, approval or ratification of covered related person transactions.
+Our board of directors has adopted a written policy with respect to related person transactions.
+This policy governs the review, approval or ratification of covered related person transactions.
 The audit committee of our board of directors will manage this policy.